 4.)
 With eyes located high on their head and excellent eyesight, these pronghorns can spot predators stationed miles away!

 5.)
-Pronghorns have a 4 part stomach, like cows, that allows them to digest a variety of desert vegetation that makes up most of their herbivorous (eats only plant matter) diet.
-As desert vegetation dries up in summer, water becomes very important for digestive purposes and pronghorn depend on cholla fruits as a source of moisture.
+Pronghorns have a 4-chambered stomach, like cows, that allows them to digest a variety of desert vegetation which makes up most of their herbivorous (eats only plant matter) diet.
+As desert vegetation dries up in summer, water becomes very important for digestive purposes so pronghorns depend on cholla fruits as a source of moisture.

 But wait, there’s more on the Sonoran pronghorn!